 EMMETT TILL PROJECT

-The Emmett Till Project (ETP) is digital platform commemorating the legacy of the murder of Emmett Louis Till by the Schomburg Center for Research in Black Culture.
+The Emmett Till Project (ETP) is a digital platform commemorating the murder and trial of Emmett Louis Till that helped spark the Civil Rights Movement.

 The goals of the project are to:

-(1) Curate a digital narrative of this case utilizing the Schomburg Center’s research Collection
+(1) Curate a digital narrative of Till’s case utilizing the Schomburg Center for Research in Black Culture’s research Collection

-(2) Create an interdisciplinary approach to explore this case through podcasts, literature, archival materials, film and digital programming via social media outlets
+(2) Create an interdisciplinary approach to explore the case through podcasts, literature, archival materials, film and digital programming

 (3) Provide a historical framework that contextualizes the landscape or racial, political and legal injustices in the United States as a resource for today’s generation of youth organizers, activists and creative communities

-Curated by Myriah Towner, Clarisse Rosaz Shariyf, and Ladi'Sasha Jones
+Myriah Towner, Clarisse Rosaz Shariyf and Ladi’Sasha Jones

 About the Schomburg Center